Teaching Artist Opportunities

 Let us know you are interested by filling out this general interest form.

-Teaching artists in a variety of arts disciplines are sought for collaborative project residencies in support of the PVA High School Extended Day program.
+Teaching artists in a variety of arts disciplines are sought for collaborative project residencies in support of Apex Plus, the Apex Arts High School Extended Day program.

-- May be scheduled within a full or half trimester structure (Fall, Winter, Spring) between September-November, December-February, or March-May during the school year
+- May be scheduled within a trimester structure (Fall, Winter, Spring) between September-Early November, Late November-February, and/or March-May during the school year

 - Culminate with a performance (for performing arts) an exhibit/presentation (for visual arts) that parents may attend, and/or portfolio material for the student (video recording, photographic evidence, written evidence, etc.)